opp11/ctp/README.md

     DELAY <TIME>
 Delays further execution by `TIME` milliseconds (ms).
-*NOTE*: If a delay larger than 65535 ms is needed, it must be split into multiple `DELAY` calls.
+*NOTE*: If a delay is larger than 65535 ms is needed, it must be split into multiple `DELAY` calls.

 #### SET